apnex/vrni/README.md

 #### 2. Install Python and pre-requisite packages
 Each command should be completed individually before proceeding to the next.
+Commands assume you are logged in as root.
 ```sh
 yum update
 yum install epel-release